laralord-project/Server/documentation/04_queue.md

 - Unified multi-tenant queue processing.
 - Supports task-specific isolation.
-- Tenants can use different queue drivers.
+- Tenants could use different queue drivers, servers.
 - Dynamic synchronization through Redis mutex.
+- Horizontal scaling the queue worker.
+You could scale the worker instances based on the real server load - not the number of tenants.

 #### **Commands**